Estimated read time: 12 minutes

 A head collar can stop your dog from picking up waste food and other undesirable items from the floor.

-Dogs respond to a tight lead with an ‘oppositional reflex’, or thigmotaxis.
-This means that they pull back in the opposite direction to any pressure they feel on the lead.
+Dogs respond to a tight leash with an ‘oppositional reflex’, or thigmotaxis.
+This means that they pull back in the opposite direction to any pressure they feel on the leash.

-To stop the pulling, we have to teach our dog what we want them to do when they feel this lead pressure.
+To stop the pulling, we have to teach our dog what we want them to do when they feel this leash pressure.

-"You will never walk a dog well on a tight lead"
+"You will never walk a dog well on a tight leash"

-A loose lead is essential when walking your dog
+A loose leash is essential when walking your dog

-If our lead never loosens, we are simply restraining our dog from moving forwards instead of training them not to pull.
+If our leash never loosens, we are simply restraining our dog from moving forwards instead of training them not to pull.
 This is where a head collar can help.

-A good head collar will loosen around your dog’s face when the pressure on the lead is released.
+A good head collar will loosen around your dog’s face when the pressure on the leash is released.
 This is how your dog learns to stop pulling.

-When you apply gentle backwards pressure with your lead, your dog has to stop moving forwards.
-By immediately releasing the pressure, your dog experiences the lead going slack.
+When you apply gentle backwards pressure with your leash, your dog has to stop moving forwards.
+By immediately releasing the pressure, your dog experiences the leash going slack.

 Your momentum then allows you to catch her up and offer vocal praise.
 She learns the position you would like her to be in when on your walk.